rodneyshupe/Cookbook/Recipes/Canapes-Tapas/LacqueredBacon.rst

 Directions
 ----------

-1. Set the oven temperature to 400F.
-2. Line a half sheet pan with parchment paper and lay the bacon in a single layer so that there's little or no space between the pieces on a cooling rack set in the pan.
+1. Heat the oven to 400F.
+Line a half sheet pan with parchment paper, set a cooling rack in it, and lay the bacon out in a single layer with little or no space between the pieces.
-3. Liberally sprinkle one side of the bacon slices with the 1/4 teaspoon black pepper, 4 tablespoons sugar and red pepper flakes.
-4. Set the sheet pan in the oven and roast for 15 minutes.
-Remove the pan and use the back of a spoon to spread the dissolved sugar/pepper mixture evenly across the slices of bacon.
-Wait one minute.
+2. Sprinkle one side liberally with the 1/4 teaspoon black pepper, 4 tablespoons sugar and red pepper flakes, then roast 15 minutes.
+Pull the pan and use the back of a spoon to spread the dissolved sugar and pepper mixture evenly over the slices; wait one minute.
-5. Flip the bacon over and liberally sprinkle the other side of the bacon with remaining black pepper and 3 tablespoons sugar.
-6. Return the sheet pan to the oven and roast until desired doneness:
+3. Flip the bacon and sprinkle the other side liberally with the remaining black pepper and 3 tablespoons sugar.
+Return to the oven and roast until it hits the doneness you want: chewy at 15 minutes, crisp at 18.
-   15 minutes for chewy, 18 minutes for crisp.
 Cool completely before devouring.